In pursuit of perfect abs – the unrealistic body standards of gay men

-Typing #gay into Instagram’s search feature reveals a surprising number of men taking shirtless selfies, often revealing chiselled, perfectly defined bodies.
-Many of these are taken at the gym in what has almost become an obligatory right-of-passage snap for any gay man who works out.
+Typing #gay into Instagram’s search feature reveals a surprising number of men taking shirtless selfies, often revealing chiselled, perfectly-defined bodies.
+Many of these are taken at the gym, in what has almost become an obligatory right-of-passage snap for any gay man who works out.
 These pictures tell us how highly-prized a muscled physique has become for gay men.

 While maintaining a toned physique has definite physical health benefits, it seems clear that many gay men are in pursuit of a perfect body not just for the sake of health, but because it has become a gay standard to live up to — one by which attractiveness and sexual prowess are judged.
-Thus, our definition of what it means to be a gay man now includes a gym-toned body, with a tendency to reject other body types.
+Our definition of what it means to be a gay man includes a gym-toned body, with a tendency to reject other body types.

 We also need to re-think our association between perfect bodies and good health.
 While exercise certainly has health benefits, and we know that it is unhealthy to be obese, it is important to recognise that there are many different body types that might fall between these two extremes.
-Many of these body types may fall short of the perfect gay beauty standard but this does not necessarily mean that they are unhealthy.
-Additionally, a perfect body does not indicate psychological and emotional health.
+Many of these body types may fall short of the perfect gay beauty standard but this doesn’t necessarily mean that they’re unhealthy.
+Additionally, a perfect body doesn’t indicate psychological and emotional health.
 Our beauty standards are socially created and maintained and should be recognised as such.

-While we are a long way off from being more tolerant of different body types and understanding the harm inflicted by unrealistic body images, it is important for us to start the dialogue around these issues and to start to get a better understanding of gay men’s obsession with the perfect body.
+While we are a long way off from being more tolerant of different body types and understanding the harm inflicted by unrealistic body images, it’s important for us to start the dialogue around these issues and to start to get a better understanding of gay men’s obsession with the perfect body.